 Healthy lifestyle can reduce risk, impact of diabetes

-November marks National Diabetes Month, a time to raise awareness and encourage healthy living.
+November marks National Diabetes Awareness Month, a time to raise awareness about diabetes risk factors and to encourage healthy living.

 There are three main types of diabetes – type 1, type 2 and gestational.
 Type 1 accounts for roughly 5 percent of all diagnosed cases in adults and can develop at any age.
 There is no known way to prevent type 1 diabetes.

 Roughly 95 percent of adults who have diabetes have type 2, which can often be delayed or prevented with lifestyle changes.
 Type 2 affects a body’s ability to use insulin well and makes it unable to regulate blood sugar levels.